evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 Now that we mined a block we should finally see our account balance update.

 :::tip[Remember tx can revert]
 Remember it's possible for a call to revert when it gets mined even if it didn't revert when the call was simulated.
-We can check for this via checking the receipt using `memoryClient.getReceipt` (Note; getReceipt currently has a regression that should be fixed soon.
-If not fixed yet you can isntead use `memoryClient._tevm.getReceiptsManager()` as a temporary workaround for getting receipts
+We can check for this via checking the receipt using `memoryClient.getTransactionReceipt`.
 :::

 ## Deploy a contract with `tevmDeploy`